FRECHENCOURT COMMUNAL CEMETERY

 Son of William and Elizabeth Sheils; husband of Ivy Ursula Sheils, of Una St., Harris Park, New South Wales.
 Native of Bobundarah, Cooma, New South Wales.

-The inscription on his headstone reads; "As The Ivy Clings To The Oak Our Memory Clings To Thee."
+The headstone bears the inscription "As The Ivy Clings To The Oak Our Memory Clings To Thee."

 Leslie Thomas Sheils